Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-administrative decision in the choice of the contractor and its main regulatory
+of the administrative decision in the choice of the contractor and its main

-consequences: the EU law influence on the substantial and procedural regulation
+regulatory consequences: the EU law influence on the substantial and procedural

-inevitable and consequent repercussions on the downstream negotiation affair.
+with the inevitable and consequent repercussions on the downstream negotiation

-In the procedural field the phenomenon points out significant oscillations
+affair.
+In the procedural field the phenomenon points out significant

-between the centrality of the validity rules with respect to those of responsibility
+oscillations between the centrality of the validity rules with respect to those

-of the Constitutional Court about this aspect, seems to open a new
+Court about this aspect, seems to open a new dialectical

-dialectical front towards the jurisprudence of the Court of Justice..
+front towards the jurisprudence of the Court of Justice.

 ANTONIO RUGGERI